Sheriff: 2 dead, 8 hurt in South Carolina nightclub shooting

 Lewis said a “very large crowd” was at the nightclub for “some type of concert.”
 A post on Lavish Lounge’s Facebook page advertised a July 4 performance by trap rapper Foogiano.
 An Instagram direct message from the AP wasn’t immediately returned, but a bookings representative told the AP via text message that Foogiano was fine and his team was safe.

 Coronavirus cases in South Carolina have risen swiftly and the state’s rate of positive tests is three times the recommended level.
-In late June, the Upstate city of Greenville — which has experienced some of the state’s highest COVID-19 rates — became the first city to mandate face coverings in South Carolina, where Gov. Henry McMaster has refused to implement a statewide mask requirement.
+In late June, Greenville — which has experienced some of the state’s highest COVID-19 rates — became thefirst city to mandate face coverings in South Carolina.
+Gov. Henry McMaster has refused to implement a statewide mask requirement.

 McMaster reminded South Carolinians last week that he hadn’t lifted restrictions on large crowds, and that those operating nightclubs illegally or holding concerts against his orders don’t have to be caught in the act to face criminal charges, but instead could be charged weeks later if COVID-19 cases are traced back.